Oblique transition in hypersonic double-wedge flow: Transition to turbulence

-A boundary layer transition is characterized by a rapid increase in wall friction.
+Boundary layer transition is characterized by a rapid increase in wall friction.
 Figure~\ref{fig:meanCf}(a) utilizes instantaneous wall-shear distribution to identify transitional and turbulent regions.
-The wall-shear stress experiences sinuous-subharmonic modulation downstream of the reattachment (at $x=60$, i.e., $Re_{x} = 8.2 \times 10^{5}$) and finer spanwise scales emerge downstream of the inflectional boundary layer profile after $x=80$ (i.e., $Re_{x} \approx 11 \times 10^{5}$).
+The wall-shear stress experiences sinuous-subharmonic modulation downstream of the reattachment (at $x=60$, i.e., $Re_{x} = 8.2 \times 10^{5}$) and finer spanwise scales emerge after $x=80$ (i.e., $Re_{x} \approx 11 \times 10^{5}$).
 As shown in figure~\ref{fig:meanCf}(b), this location coincides with the highest value of time-averaged wall shear.
 Even though significant attenuation of spanwise variations of the wall-shear stress associated with the initial streaks takes place by $x = 80$, nonlinear interactions within the transition zone lead to the appearance of new streaks further downstream.